Lightweight Distributed Gaussian Process Regression for Online Machine Learning: Proofs

 is zero mean Gaussian.

-{\em Decomposition of \eqref{eq:LTV}. }The solution to the LTV system \eqref{eq:LTV} can be decomposed into a solution to FODAC \cite{zhu2010discrete} with respect to a signal depending on $\eta$ and a solution to FODAC with respect to a zero-mean stochastic process.
+Third, we show the decomposition of \eqref{eq:LTV}.
+The solution \eqref{eq:LTV} can be decomposed into a solution to FODAC \cite{zhu2010discrete} with respect to a signal depending on $\eta$ and a solution to FODAC with respect to a zero-mean stochastic process.

-Let $\hat{\mathbf{r}}_{\mathbf{z}_*}(t)\triangleq[\hat{r}^{[1]}_{\mathbf{z}_*}(t), \cdots, \hat{r}^{[n]}_{\mathbf{z}_*}(t)]^T$ and $\hat{\mathbf{e}}_{\mathbf{z}_*}(t)\triangleq[\hat{e}^{[1]}_{\mathbf{z}_*}(t), \cdots, \hat{e}^{[n]}_{\mathbf{z}_*}(t)]^T$.
+Let $\hat{\bm{r}}_{\bm{z}_*}(t)\triangleq[\hat{r}^{[1]}_{\bm{z}_*}(t), \cdots, \hat{r}^{[n]}_{\bm{z}_*}(t)]^T$ and $\hat{\bm{e}}_{\bm{z}_*}(t)\triangleq[\hat{e}^{[1]}_{\bm{z}_*}(t), \cdots, \hat{e}^{[n]}_{\bm{z}_*}(t)]^T$.
 By \eqref{eq: delta r=r+e}, we can write \eqref{eq:LTV} as